Leo Tolstoy

 January 15

-The core meaning of Christ’s teaching lies in the establishment of a direct communion between a human being—the son of God—with God the father.
+The core meaning of Christ’s teaching lies in the establishment of a direct communion between the human being—the child of God—with God the father.

 1